beauwright/Conform-Sidekick/README.md

 - **Feature Suggestions and Bug Reporting**: Please suggest features through the Discussions page and report bugs with the Issues pages.

 ### Contributing
 - **Open to Contributions**: Contributions are welcome!
-The project consists of two main components:
+Reach out in the Discussions page if you are interested in contributing.
   - **Development Setup Guide**: A guide for setting up a development environment can be found [here](/TauriApp/README.md).

-Reach out in the Discussions page if you are interested in contributing.

 ### Disclaimer
 - **Independent Development**: Conform Sidekick is independently developed and is not affiliated with Blackmagic Design or DaVinci Resolve.